Lumi-supercomputer/LUMI-EasyBuild-contrib/easybuild/easyconfigs/s/ScaLAPACK/README.md

   * Trivial port of the 3.2 EasyConfigs for cpeGNU and cpeAOCC.

-  * The Cray version is currently broken again with undefined symbols when linking.
+  * The Cray version is still broken.
-    It is possible that those symbols (`_idmin_` and `_ismin_`) come from the BLAS library though there are some indications that some Fortran compilers have them in their runtime library.